-- Plan (Part 1) for Teignbridge.
+- 1.3 This document is the Draft Local Plan (Part 1) for Teignbridge.
 It is the second step in our update to the existing Local Plan which was adopted in May 2014.
-Within the next few years this plan alongside the Local Plan (Part 2) and the Greater Exeter Strategic Plan will replace the existing Local Plan in full. - 1.4 These 3 plans, together with any adopted neighbourhood plans and the Devon Minerals and Waste Plans will form the Development Plan for Teighbridge.
+Within the next few years this plan alongside the Local Plan (Part 2) and the Greater Exeter Strategic Plan will replace the existing Local Plan in full. - 1.4 These 3 plans, together with any adopted neighbourhood plans and the Devon Minerals and Waste Plans will form the Development Plan for Teignbridge.